Senior Citizens And Substance Abuse

 Elderly Abuse Statistics

 17% of people in the United States over 65 years old have abused prescription medications, according to the Office of Alcoholism and Substance Abuse Services.

 Approximately 30 percent of adults over 65 are given some type of prescription medicine, according to the National Counsil on Alcoholism and Drug Dependence, Inc.

 According to the National Institute of Alcohol Abuse and Alcoholism, men and women aged 65 or older should consume no more than 1 drink daily and a maximum of 2 drinks on any occasion.

 Get Into Treatment Now

 The alarming rate at which individuals 65 years and older are developing addictions to various substances is certainly reason for concern and something that should not be ignored by medical professionals, caretakers or family members.
-If you or someone you know is struggling with addiction issues later in life and need help finding a treatment program, please contact a treatment expert today.
+If you or someone you know is struggling with addiction issues later in life and need help finding a treatment program, please contact a treatment provider today.